victorzshi/ubisoft-next/README.md

 This year's challenge was to make a game inspired by [Gravitar](https://en.wikipedia.org/wiki/Gravitar) in C++ using the provided API.

-_Vanguard Mission Zero: Genesis Odyssey_ is my programming submission that won first place.
-Check out the [gameplay video](https://youtu.be/N88Oq19CvQY)!
+_Vanguard Mission Zero: Genesis Odyssey_ is my programming submission that won [first place](https://toronto.ubisoft.com/ubisoft-toronto-next-2022-winners/).

+For all the gameplay features, check out the [YouTube video](https://youtu.be/N88Oq19CvQY) description!

 ![2022-03-14 07-20-13_Trim](https://user-images.githubusercontent.com/19493797/173255649-7b8f09fc-f140-4f83-b023-dce2e015d2ad.gif)